Easter Music Lesson Plans That Will Save You HOURS of Planning!

 Are you scrambling to find engaging Easter-themed music activities that won’t take hours to prepare?

-Easter brings a perfect opportunity to bring some seasonal joy into your music classroom — without the stress of planning complex lessons from scratch!
+Easter brings a perfect opportunity to bring some seasonal joy into your music room — without the stress of planning complex lessons from scratch!

 Traditionally, music teachers often turn to the same Easter music lesson plans year after year: